liferay/liferay-docs/develop/tutorials/articles/340-data-upgrades-and-verifiers/creating-an-upgrade-process-for-your-application.markdown

 Next, you must make sure the module's upgrade is executed before it's used.

-### Specifying to Wait for Upgrade Completion [](id=specifying-to-wait-for-upgrade-completion)
+## Specifying to Wait for Upgrade Completion [](id=specifying-to-wait-for-upgrade-completion)

 Modules that don't use [Service Builder](https://dev.liferay.com/develop/tutorials/-/knowledge_base/7-0/what-is-service-builder) should wait for the upgrade steps to be executed.
-By adding a `@Reference` annotation that targets the module and its latest schema version, you can ensure the upgrade is executed before the module is used.
+By adding an `@Reference` annotation that targets the module and its latest schema version, you can ensure the upgrade is executed before the module is used.

 The `@Reference` annotation must include a `target` attribute with the following
 settings: